-The programs prepare people with any background for a career in farming, and as such have no application requirements or prerequisites.
+The programs prepare people from all backgrounds to pursue a career in farming, and as such have no application requirements or prerequisites.
 Farm schools are for novice farmers, backyard growers, gardeners, and folks who have never planted a seed before.
-Whether you want to become a farmer, or simply want to learn more about growing food, farm school will give you the knowledge to grow confidently
+Whether you want to become a farmer, or simply want to learn more about growing food, farm school will give you the knowledge to grow confidently.

-Make this your year of change with one of our farm schools:
+Make this your year of change by enrolling in one of our farm school programs:

 - Richmond Farm School - located in South Richmond, at the intersection of Gilbert Rd. and Dyke Rd. (established in 2010)

 - Tsawwassen Farm School - located in Tsawwassen and offered in partnership with Tsawwassen First Nation (established in 2015)

 The Tsawwassen Farm School is a partnership between KPU and Tsawwassen First Nation.
 The Tsawwassen Farm School is a 11-acre working farm integrating mixed vegetable production, an orchard and livestock production.
 This 3-4 day a week, Wednesday to Friday program, is an intensive immersion into high production farming and focuses on a diversity of topics and specialties.
 TFS is both an educational and working farm.
 The farm direct markets its products weekly at Vancouver Farmers Markets, Vancouver restaurants and through a 100+ member CSA box program.

 - Medium-scale production